 According to research from Velaro, all it takes is waiting on hold for one minute and almost 60% of customers will hang up.

 In a survey of “more than 2,500 consumers, nearly 60% of respondents believe that one minute is too long to be on hold,” PRWeb reports.
 “In addition, 32.3% of consumers believe that customer service departments should be answering immediately—with no hold time.”

-The question posed was: “For customer service, how long are you willing to be put on hold?”
-About a third said they’re not willing to wait at all, 27.6% said 1 minute, and only 4.1% said they’d wait as long it took.
+When asked how long they were willing to be put on hold, about a third of respondents said they’re not willing to wait at all, 27.6% said 1 minute, and only 4.1% said they’d wait as long it took.

-“Today’s consumers expect an efficient interaction and are no longer willing to wait unnecessarily,” Velaro VP Jeff Mason told PRWeb.
+“Today’s consumers expect an efficient interaction and are no longer willing to wait unnecessarily,” noted Velaro VP Jeff Mason.

-In their survey of over 1,100 consumers, Software Advice found that the “majority—63%—preferred callback.
+The survey polled over 1,100 consumers and found that the “majority—63%—preferred callback.
 This data suggest that companies that are often forced to make customers wait on hold should consider adding a callback option to their phone system.”

-According to Software Advice’s Craig Borowski, call centers have been at the forefront of technology use, employing advances like auto-dialers, voice over internet protocol (VoIP) and computer-telephony integration (CTI).
+According to Software Advice’s Craig Borowski, the company behind the survey, call centers have been at the forefront of technology use, employing advances like auto-dialers, voice over internet protocol (VoIP), and computer-telephony integration (CTI).